hannah-lindback/TodoApplication/README.md

 # Todo Application

-A simple Todo application featuring separate frontend and backend components.
-The backend is built with Node.js and Express, while the frontend uses React and Nextjs.
+A React todo application built with Next.js, Node and Express.
+Backend is a simple REST-api with the basic CRUD functions and stores an array with todos.

 ---